google/fuzzbench/docs/reference/how_it_works.md

 pair needed by the experiment and does a coverage build for each benchmark.
-The builder uses the [Google Cloud Build](https://cloud.google.com/cloud-build) service for building the docker images needed by the experiment since it is faster and simpler than building them on Compute Engine instances.
+The builder uses the [Google Cloud Build](https://cloud.google.com/cloud-build) service for building the docker images needed by the experiment since it is faster and simpler than building them on GCE instances.
 When the builder finishes doing the needed builds, it terminates.
 Thus, unlike other components, it isn't running for the duration of an experiment.

 ### Builds